 - Monitor your staff training and development needs.
 In addition to the online mandatory course for all academic staff, there are a range of workshops and an accredited course for experienced staff.
-If these don’t meet your needs please contact us.
+If these don’t meet your needs please the Academic Development and Diversity Team.

 - Share practice.
 There are forums for sharing practices across the University, including an Academic Advising online discussion group via the Yammer social network.
 Share your own good practice and learn from other experienced practitioners from across the university.

 - Consider submitting contributions to this Academic Advising site in the form of tips, briefings, case studies, evaluations of practice, proposals for video scenarios that can be used to stimulate discussion about practice, and anything you think might help others and inspire good practice in this area.
 Send us your thoughts and ideas!

 - Evaluate your academic advice provision with a selection of students from all year groups in a collaborative discussion and benchmarking focus group.
 The NUS Benchmarking Toolkit in Academic Support, is a great resource for making the conversation evidence-informed.
 There are thorough instructions about how to use the tool, but remember to save time to establish joint priorities for your course.